Council tax exemptions

 - the owner/tenant is receiving personal care permanently in a hospital or home

-- the person liable to pay council tax has died, the property has remained unoccupied since the date of death and probate has not been granted.
-In some circumstances the exemption may continue for 6 months after probate
+- the person liable to pay council tax has died and the property has remained unoccupied since the date of death and probate or letters of administration have not been granted.
+In some circumstances the exemption may continue for 6 months after probate or letters of administration.

 - it is awaiting occupation by a minister of religion